wp-plugins/social-popup/readme.txt

 * Filter users via specific referrer
 * Filter users via roles
 * Show popup to logged / non logged users
+* Show or not to mobile and tablet users

 Popup dissapears if a user click on any social button.